SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Auto-adjusting BiPAP: Auto-adjusting BiPAP, or auto-BiPAP, machines automatically deliver varying EPAP and IPAP levels to accommodate different breathing patterns.
 This is ideal for people who are not able to tolerate the pre-set, fixed pressures that are delivered while asleep.

-BiPAP machines also have several unique modes.
+BiPAP devices also have several unique modes.

 • Spontaneous (S): In spontaneous mode, the machine is triggered when a person breathes in or out.
 BiPAP-S mode may be used for people with OSA who do not respond to CPAP, those who find CPAP to be uncomfortable, or people with OSA and conditions that cause hypoventilation.